 Individual states make up the rules on the selection and distribution of electors and how they are bound to the popular vote.
 What has developed over time is largely the so-called winner take all electoral votes, bound to the popular vote in each state, though, even today Maine and Nebraska still proportion electoral votes based on the popular vote.

-Today, what we have is not the electoral college as designed by the Founding Fathers (and amended ever since) in the Constitution.
-Nor do we have selection of the president by national popular vote, a process that the founders saw as rule by the uneducated mob.
+Today, what we have is not the electoral college as designed by the Founding Fathers (and amended later) in the Constitution.
+Nor do we have selection of the president by national popular vote, a process that the founders feared as rule by the uneducated masses.

 Instead, we have a system not intended by founders of the country.
 We have electors chosen and bound to the statewide popular vote, a system that is effectively majority rule on a state-by-state basis.